ON THIS PAGE: You will learn about the different types of treatments doctors use for people with NHL. Use the menu to see other pages.

 Radiation therapy is usually given after or in addition to chemotherapy, depending on the NHL subtype.
-It is most often given to patients who have lymphoma that is localized, meaning it involves only 1 or 2 adjacent areas, or who have a lymph node that is particularly large, usually more than 7 to 10 centimeters across.
-It may also be given for the treatment of pain or in very low doses (just 2 treatments) to patients with advanced disease who have localized symptoms that can be relieved using radiation therapy.
+It is most often given to people who have localized lymphoma, which means that it involves only 1 or 2 adjacent areas, or to people who have a lymph node that is particularly large, usually more than 7 to 10 centimeters across.
+It may also be given for the treatment of pain or in very low doses (just 2 treatments) to people with advanced disease who have localized symptoms that can be relieved using radiation therapy.

 Most side effects go away soon after treatment is finished, but radiation therapy may also cause late effects, such as second cancers or damage to the heart and blood vessels if they were within the field of radiation.
 Sexual problems and infertility may occur after radiation therapy to the pelvis.
 Before treatment begins, talk with your doctor about possible sexual and fertility-related side effects of your treatment and the available options for preserving fertility for both men and women.

 Learn more about the basics of radiation therapy.

 A bone marrow transplant is a medical procedure in which bone marrow or peripheral blood cells containing highly specialized cells, called hematopoietic stem cells, are used as part of a treatment plan.
 Hematopoietic stem cells are blood-forming cells found in the bloodstream and the bone marrow.
 This procedure is also called a stem cell transplant.
 This is because stem cells collected from the blood are typically being transplanted, not cells from the actual bone marrow tissue.